DaniloBCarneiro/IC-Cellular-Automata/README.md

-# Implementation of a Traffic Simulator Model using Celular Automata"
+# "Implementation of a Traffic Simulator Model using Celular Automata"
 Repository for scientific iniciation project project by EESC-USP.

 "Implementation of a Traffic Simulator Model using Celular Automata"